Nstamour-art/XogotDocs/Documentation.docc/Xogot User Interface.md

 Refer to the screenshot above to better understand the numbered elements of the Scene Tree and File Pad UI components.

+## Inspector

+The Inspector panel allows you to view and edit the properties, signals, and groups of the currently selected node.
+It plays a central role in configuring the behavior and appearance of nodes in your scene.

+### Accessing the Inspector

+To show or hide the Inspector, tap the **scope icon** (second-from-the-right) in the upper-right corner of the Xogot interface.

+### Inspector Tabs

+The Inspector is divided into four tabs, each providing a different view or editing capability for the selected node.

+@Image(source: "InterfaceInspectorTabs.png",
+       alt: "A screenshot of Xogot with numbered Inspector elements.")

+1. Properties
+2. Signals
+3. Groups
+4. History

+#### Properties

+The **Properties** tab displays all configurable attributes for the selected node.
+Properties are organized hierarchically, beginning with those specific to the node’s class, followed by those inherited from its base classes.

+You can modify most properties directly from this panel.
+Some highlights:

+5. **Angle Input**:  Angle values are rendered in a horizontal gauge.
+  * Tap and drag left or right on the gauge to adjust the angle.
+  * Tap-and-hold before dragging to enable fine-tuned adjustments.
+6. **Grouped Properties**: Nested property groups are indicated by a `>` symbol.
+Tap to navigate into the group.
+7. **Pinning**: When inside a property group, tap the **thumbtack icon** to pin it, keeping its contents visible even after navigating away.

+  Tap the thumbtack on any pinned group to unpin it.

+@Image(source: "InterfaceInspectorNumberPad.png",
+       alt: "A screenshot of Xogot with number pad input.")

+**Numeric Input**: Tapping a number field opens a numeric input panel.
+* **Touch Adjustment**: Tap and drag left or right on any number field to quickly increase or decrease its value using touch input.
+* **Keyboard Adjustment**: Use the arrow keys to quickly increase or decrease values in number fields.
+Combine with modifier keys for finer or coarser adjustments:
+    * `Control + ↑/↓`: Adjust by the default increment
+    * `Option + ↑/↓`: Adjust by 0.1 units
+    * `Shift + ↑/↓`: Adjust by 10 units
+    * `Command + ↑/↓`: Adjust by 100 units

+#### Signals

+The **Signals** tab lists all signals the selected node can emit, along with any methods currently connected to respond to those signals.
+Use this tab to manage signal connections directly from the interface.

+#### Groups

+The **Groups** tab allows you to assign the node to one or more **Scene Groups** or **Global Groups**, which can be used to organize nodes and apply logic to multiple nodes at once.

+#### History

+The **History** tab provides a list of recent changes made to properties in the Inspector.
+This allows you to review or revert recent modifications quickly during scene editing.

 ## 3D Editor Toolbar